aadhav0818/Polar-Discord/README.md

 addrole | |
 deleterole | |

+---

 # Contributing
-Please DM me if you would like to help contribute to the bot in ter ms of testing, ideas, and quality assurance.
+Please DM me if you would like to help contribute to the bot in terms of testing, ideas, and quality assurance.

 ##### Contributor List
 ➤ `Dankbears`

+---

 # License
 This repository and application is under the **MIT License**.
 [MIT License Usage Permissions](https://en.wikipedia.org/wiki/MIT_License)